Benjamin Kapelushnik: Life and career

-New Year's Eve altercation

 On January 7, 2021, Kapelushnik was arrested for strongarm robbery, a second-degree felony, according to the Miami-Dade State Attorney's Office.
-Prosecutors allege that on New Year's Eve, Kapelushnik and his entourage were in the lobby of the Fontainebleau Hotel in Miami Beach.
-In the lobby, Kapelushnik and his entourage allegedly accused a 19-year-old male of taking of a picture of Kapelushnik without his consent.
-The man denied taking the photo, and Kapelushnik allegedly grabbed the phone from the man's hand, then a member of Kapelushnik's entourage allegedly attacked the man.
-Prosecutors said that the man was punched and kicked in the head and subsequently required hospitalization and surgery.
-State Attorney Katherine Fernandez Rundle stated on Twitter: "Internet fame or celebrity grants no one the right to violate the law.
-The actions that put a young man in the hospitals are crimes, plain and simple.
-The accumulated evidence, once placed before our criminal court, will make that point clear."
-Records show that Kapelushnik submitted his $7,500 bond.
+Prosecutors alleged that on New Year's Eve in the lobby of the Fontainebleau Hotel in Miami Beach, Kapelushnik and his entourage attacked a 19-year-old male for taking of a picture of him, an act which the attacked man denied, without his consent.
+Prosecutors said that the victim subsequently required hospitalization and surgery.
 Following the incident, Kapelushnik entered a diversion program for first-time offenders.
-His charges will be dropped if he completes the program.

 A year after the altercation, a member of Kapelushnik's entourage was arrested in connection to the incident in Indianapolis on a fugitive warrant.
 The man is charged with aggravated battery and strong-arm robbery and is awaiting extradition to Miami-Dade.

-Personal life

-Kapelushnik has a younger brother who he features on his social media.
-Kapelushnik keeps kosher.
-His father is a real-estate broker and his mother is a stay-at-home parent.

-Kapelushnik was reportedly evicted from his luxury apartment building at Ten Thousand in Los Angeles over claims of unpaid rent.